``` ```

 The Hardware Arrives

 NVIDIA released the DGX Spark—128GB of unified memory, Grace Blackwell SoC with ConnectX-7 200GbE networking.
-For the first time, hardware existed that could run the full vision on a single node: large embedding models, GPU-accelerated compute, real-time visualization, and enterprise level software tools.
-That same month, the UCSF Department of Orthopaedic Surgery funded this AI research through my fall teaching bonus—recognition that the work with residents had value worth investing in.
-The same appreciation for parallel computing that let me interview Ian Buck in 2009 now had a platform capable of executing the architecture I'd been imagining.
+For the first time, affordable hardware existed that could run the full vision on a single node: large embedding models, GPU-accelerated compute, real-time visualization, and enterprise level software tools.
+That same month, the UCSF Department of Orthopaedic Surgery funded this AI research through my fall teaching bonus.

 December 2025